yellowcath/PhotoMovie/README.md

     void release();
 }
 ```
-The MovieRenderer will provide an input texture that is then drawn to the output texture after being processed by the IMovieFilter, which implements the filter effect
+The MovieRenderer will provide an input texture that is then drawn to the output texture after being processed by the IMovieFilter, which implements the filter effect.

 BaseMovieFilter has implemented basic input and output processes.
 For example, to make a basic black and white filter, just change FRAGMENT_SHADER